 What does the author of the original survey have to say about it?

 In this article, Bradberry acknowledges that executives might have lower EQ because their job “erodes” EQ, and because companies don’t take EQ into account when deciding who to promote.

 My answer is somewhat different.

 It’s not that CEOs are (necessarily) emotionally stupid.
-They just have different priorities.
+They probably aren’t.
+But they just have different priorities.

 CEOs are more concerned with power, winning, and getting things done than with what helps you score high in emotional intelligence -things such as understanding what others feel, protecting people’s egos, nurturing relationships, and “social harmony”-.

 CEOs are able to doggedly pursue their goals, independently of what others think and feel.
 CEOs aren’t too touchy, and they don’t care if others get offended.

 Those traits make your EI score tick downward.
 But, at work, they help you move upward.

 Says psychologist George Simon in his best-selling book “In Sheep’s Clothing“:

 CEOs most often have inflated self-esteem (…) and are undetered by adverse consequences or societal condemnation.